-The 2001 ICRAM workshop (Reeves et al 2001) recognized a variety of potential mitigation methods to deal with cetacean bycatch and depredation of fish catches in static net fisheries in the Mediterranean.
-Perhaps the most widelyused methods involve acoustic devices of one form or another.
-The ICRAM workshop recognized two major categories of acoustic mitigation devices: Acoustic Harassment Devices (AHDs) and Acoustic Deterrent Devices (ADD), including pingers.
+The 2001 ICRAM workshop (Reeves et al 2001) recognised a variety of potential mitigation methods to deal with cetacean bycatch and depredation of fish catches in static net fisheries in the Mediterranean.
+Perhaps the most widely-used methods involve acoustic devices of one form or another.
+The ICRAM workshop recognised two major categories of acoustic mitigation devices: Acoustic Harassment Devices (AHDs) and Acoustic Deterrent Devices (ADD), including pingers.

-Pingers are relatively low-intensity (generally <150dB re 1μP at 1m) battery-powered sound generators that operate in the mid to high sound frequencies (between about 10 kHz to around 100 kHz).
-Pingers are usually designed to prevent small cetaceans from becoming entangled in gill nets, however a new generation of such devices has been designed to mitigate the depredation.
+Pingers are relatively low-intensity (generally <150dB re 1μP at 1m) battery-powered sound generators that operate in the mid to high sound frequencies (between about 10kHz to around 100 kHz).
+Pingers are usually designed to prevent small cetaceans from becoming entangled in gillnets, however a new generation of such devices has been designed to mitigate the depredation.
 At the other extreme, AHDs are designed to work by causing pain, discomfort or irritation to potential predators, and have been developed primarily with the aim of discouraging seals from approaching caged fish.
 Pingers are usually small (hand-sized) devices that run for weeks, months or years on small batteries.
 AHDs, in contrast, have relatively high sound source levels (typically >185dB re 1μP at 1m) and operate primarily in the low to mid frequency range (c.
-5-30 kHz).
+5-30kHz).
 They are typically bulky pieces of equipment powered from mains electricity or large lead-acid vehicle batteries.
-As they have primarily lower than those of small odontocetes.
+As they have primarily been designed with seals in mind, AHDs produce sound within pinniped hearing sensitivities, which are typically lower than those of small odontocetes.
 Not all acoustic devices necessarily fall into one category or another and the difference between the two types of device, especially in terms of their acoustic output, is qualitative.